-Modern languages teachers prepare and give lessons in one or more (usually two) modern foreign languages: Cantonese, French, German, Italian, Mandarin, Spanish or Urdu.
+Modern languages teachers prepare and give lessons in one or more (usually two) modern foreign languages: Chinese, French, German, Italian, Russian and Spanish.
 They work to guidelines set up by the Curriculum of Excellence and prepare pupils, aged 11 to 18, for national exams.

 You could be:

 using a variety of teaching techniques such as whole class lessons, demonstrations, individual project work and discussions

 using a range of materials including text books, worksheets, computers and interactive whiteboards

 organising and directing the whole class and helping individual pupils as required

 setting assignments, projects, tests and exams, preparing and carrying out continuous assessment, marking pupils’ work and writing reports

 keeping good order in the classroom and dealing with discipline issues

 doing administrative work, including keeping a register of pupils